A Road Trip Along Coastal New South Wales

 Wildlife spotting: Kangaroo, Australian Pelican, Kookaburra, Sea Anemone, Pink Cockatoo and Cockroaches (of course).

-Therefore we did what any Aussie would do: we hit the highway.
-Of course, sampling the land of Oz by road is, I was to discover, a quintessentially Australian thing to do.
-This is a land of trailer parks, motor-hotels (motels), caravan enthusiasts and dedicated campers.
-It's a cliche but Australians really do live their lives out of doors (this, perhaps, partially explains the wretched quality of Australian television).
-We shared the roads with all manner of vehicles ferrying everything from surf boards to boats to caravans and bikes.
-It was a mass exodus from Sydney - and we were part of it.
-So much of Aussie life is about the outdoors that, perhaps, it was fortuitous that this calendar cock-up resulted in us joining what is, for Aussies, a well-rehearsed pilgrimage to the beaches, the rainforests and the national parks.
-Every demographic was out on the road: elderly couples travelling bush-ward in their motor homes, dogs sitting in the 'tray' of their hillbilly owner's Ute travelling at 110kmph (70mph), and young adventurous types speeding past in graffiti-covered campervans for a wild and loose weekend.
+On a long weekend with we did what any Sydneysider does: we hit the highway for a mini road trip.
+Exploring the magical land of Oz by road is, it was soon to dawn on me, a quintessentially Australian thing to do, for it is a land of trailer parks, motor-hotels (motels), caravan enthusiasts and dedicated campers.
+It's somewhat of a cliche to state that Australians live their lives out of doors but they really do.
+We shared the roads with all manner of vehicles ferrying everything from surf boards to boats to caravans to bikes.
+It was a mass exodus from Sydney - and we were part of the great extended weekend getaway, a well-rehearsed pilgrimage to the beaches, to the rainforests and to the national parks.
+Almost every demographic was represented out on the road: elderly couples travelling bush-ward in their motor homes, dogs sitting in the 'tray' of their hillbilly owner's Ute travelling at 110kmph, and young straggly hair types speeding by in graffiti-sprayed camper vans for a wild and loose weekend.
 It was my first Aussie road trip since making the massive move Down Under - and I don't mind admitting I was excited.